xflduke/trans/README.md

 # trans
-Auto commit to ozo from appspot csv
+Auto commit to ozo from appspot csv, 2020/01/01 udpate to ozo3!

 # env settings